Home » Customer loyalty » Customer Lifetime Value – How to Make More Money with Less Customers

 So in the end, maximizing the customer lifetime value is a lot about focusing: what is the best target audience for my product or service?

-You can try to figure out the target audience by thinking, or using quantitative or qualitative data.
+You can try to figure out the target audience by using quantitative or qualitative data.

-Usually you can get further by using some form of data, than by thinking about options without any actual touch with the clients.
+Usually you can get further by using some form of data.
 If there is not yet enough quantitative data to be found, the only reasonable option is to perform a qualitative customer research.

 With a qualitative customer survey you can figure out the highs and lows, and what are the common factors all your best customers share with each other.